DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/designing-dashboard-items/cards/conditional-formatting.md

 ## Appearance Settings

-To apply the selected appearance to the Title, Subtitle, values and other card's layout elements, use the **Apply to** drop-down list.
+To apply the selected appearance to the Title, Subtitle, values, and other card layout elements, use the **Apply to** drop-down list.
 The _All elements_ value applies the format rule to all card elements.

 If you select a background color, it applies to the entire card and the **Apply to** value is not in effect.